Azure/fta-customerfacingapps/containerizeecommercesite/article/eShopOnWeb.md

 - Containerize the eShopOnWeb E-Commerce Application
 - Build and Push container images to Azure Container Registry
-- Create Build and Release Definitions in VSTS
+- Create Build and Release Definitions in Azure DevOps
-- Enable Continuous Integration and Delpoyment in VSTS
+- Enable Continuous Integration and Delpoyment in Azure DevOps
 - Reference creating a AKS Cluster in Azure
-- Deploy the solution using VSTS to AKS Cluster
+- Deploy the solution using Azure DevOps to AKS Cluster

 ![Screenshot](images/eShopOnWeb-architecture.png)